pptx704/we-hate-this-game/README.md

-# Brief Intro

-A logic-based puzzle game that makes the players hate the game.
-Lack of proper instructions and out of the box logics make the game hateable.

 # Introduction
 **We Hate This Game** is a logic-based puzzle game.
 Game is hated because of its bugs and developers' laziness disguised as features.
 The annoyance includes-